 In 1989, Eastman Kodak made a bold and revolutionary business decision: rather than figuring out how to build a new data processing center, they partnered with IBM who would design, build, and then manage Kodak’s new facility.
 This decision, while criticized heavily at the time, is widely regarded as the deal that kick-started the IT outsourcing frenzy.

 The primary reasons for outsourcing, which Eastman Kodak first realized in 1989, are still the same as today.
-The primary focus on cost cutting is ever-present, reducing internal staff numbers and infrastructure, with all the overhead that comes with them.
-Allowing the business to focus on its’ core competencies rather than specialized IT functions appeals to many, and utilizing third party providers who can scale services quickly to meeting changing business demands or provide staff augmentation can give an organization a competitive advantage.
+The primary focus on cost-cutting is ever-present, reducing internal staff numbers and infrastructure, with all the overhead that comes with them.
+Allowing the business to focus on its’ core competencies rather than specialized IT functions appeals to many, and utilizing third-party providers who can scale services quickly to meet changing business demands or provide staff augmentation can give an organization a competitive advantage.

 Traditionally, outsourcing tended to follow a race to the bottom approach.
 Outsourcing was seen as a low-cost alternative to internal staff, and often times the chosen vendor won simply based on their bottom line cost rather than the value of the services provided.
 In the last ten years, however, the focus on outsourcing has shifted.
-Outsourcing of IT functions is no longer seen as a pure cost cutting measure.
+Outsourcing of IT functions is no longer seen as a purely cost-cutting measure.

-- Managed Services (Help Desk, Device Management, Network Monitoring, etc.)
+- Managed IT Services (Help Desk, Device Management, Network Monitoring, etc.)

-- Development Services (ERP customization, Business Intelligence, custom line of business applications, mobile/web apps)
+- Software Development Services (ERP customization, Business Intelligence, custom line of business applications, mobile/web apps)

 Being a strategic partner means that in addition to the traditional benefits of outsourcing, that partner can leverage their wide breadth of skills and experience to help support and guide an organization as their internal needs evolve and grow.
 By keeping these functions under the roof of a single strategic partner, they become a true asset to the organization, allowing the business to focus on their core competencies while offering guidance and support for continued growth and expansion, at all levels of the organization.
 It is a truly symbiotic relationship; allowing both the organization and the partner to focus on what they do best.